Find the Perfect Hot Tub

 The water temperature of a hot tub should range between 100º and 102º.

-How Long Do Hot Tubs Last?
+How Long Do Spas Last?

 A hot tub can last anywhere from 5 years to 20 years, depending on the quality of the hot tub.
+Spas that are installed indoors often have longer lifespans since they are not exposed to the elements.

 How Much Does it Cost to Run a Hot Tub?